MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/reference.md

 :::image type="content" source="../media/console-dom-level-top.msft.png" alt-text="The JavaScript Context dropdown." lightbox="../media/console-dom-level-top.msft.png":::

-Suppose you have an ad on your webpage embedded in an `<iframe>`.
-You want to run JavaScript to tweak the DOM of the ad.
-First, choose the browsing context of the ad from the **JavaScript Context** dropdown.
+Suppose you have an ad on your webpage embedded in an `<iframe>`, and you want to run JavaScript to tweak the DOM of the ad.
+Click the **JavaScript Context** dropdown and then select the browsing context of the ad:

 :::image type="content" source="../media/console-dom-level-multiple.msft.png" alt-text="Selecting a different JavaScript context." lightbox="../media/console-dom-level-multiple.msft.png":::